El Dorado Ventures

 Series A in 2002

-Sana Security, based in San Mateo, California, specializes in developing behavioral security software aimed at enhancing enterprise security.
-Founded in 2000 and originally named Company 51, the company rebranded to Sana Security in December 2002.
-It offers solutions such as Primary Response SafeConnect, which protects against both known and unknown threats, including spyware, adware, and rootkits.
-Additionally, the company provides Primary Response Memory Shield Server, designed to safeguard servers from buffer overflow attacks.
-Sana Security's technology is characterized by its autonomous and adaptive capabilities, allowing it to respond effectively to environmental changes and emerging threats.
+Sana Security is a behavioral security software company based in San Mateo, California, specializing in enterprise security solutions.
+Founded in 2000 as Company 51 and renamed in December 2002, the company focuses on developing software that autonomously adapts to changing environments and emerging threats.
+Its flagship products include Primary Response SafeConnect, which protects against a wide range of known and unknown threats such as spyware, adware, and rootkits, and Primary Response Memory Shield Server, designed to safeguard servers from buffer overflow vulnerabilities.
 As of January 2009, Sana Security operates as a subsidiary of AVG Technologies.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.